gemfire/gemfire-examples/README.md

 limitations under the License.
 -->
 # VMware GemFire examples

-This is the home of VMware GemFire examples.
+The examples in this project are showcase features of GemFire and demonstrate their basic usage.
+For details an all GemFire featues, see [our documentation](https://docs.vmware.com/en/VMware-Tanzu-GemFire/index.html)

-# VMware GemFire Version
+## VMware GemFire Version
 VMware GemFire client code must link against the _same or older_ version of VMware GemFire as the VMware GemFire server it will connect to.

-Add `-PgemfireRepositoryUrl=https://commercial-repo.pivotal.io/data3/gemfire-release-repo/gemfire -PgemfireVersion=9.10.15` to your `./gradlew` command to specify which VMware GemFire client libraries to link, otherwise the default may be too new.
+Add `-PgemfireRepositoryUrl=https://commercial-repo.pivotal.io/data3/gemfire-release-repo/gemfire -PgemfireVersion=10.0.0` to your `./gradlew` command to specify which VMware GemFire client libraries to link, otherwise the default may be too new.

 ## Running an example
+In order to execute the examples in this project, follow these steps:
+1. Download the version of GemFire that you want to use as the server from [Tanzu Network](https://network.tanzu.vmware.com/products/pivotal-gemfire/)
+2. Unpack the GemFire TAR file and set your `GEMFIRE_HOME` to point at the directory.
+If you use bash that might look like this: `export GEMFIRE_HOME=<GemFire directory>`

-The gradle build will automatically download and install a VMware GemFire release in the `build` directory.
-You can run an example with the following gradle targets:
+3. You can now run an example with the following gradle targets:

 * `build` - compiles the example and runs unit tests
 * `start` - initializes the VMware GemFire cluster